josherich/blog/_posts/2019-04-22-porting-libigl-emscripten.md

 In early 2018, major browsers [disabled](https://github.com/tc39/security/issues/3) `ShareArrayBuffer` for security issues([high resolution timer allows cache-based side channel attacks](https://github.com/tc39/ecmascript_sharedmem/issues/1)) relating "Spectre" and "Meltdown", obviously people still need this to communicate between workers.

-For now, Chrome is the only one among major browers with enabling it as default.
+For now, Chrome is the only one among major browsers with enabling it as default.
 You can enable it in flag setting for others.

-**loop to callback**
+**Loop to Callback**

 libigl run `launch_rendering()` as a forever loop with `glfwPollEvents` inside each iteration, and compute the duration for exact frame rate.
 For it to work in browser, where the window simply stop responding if any Javascript is running, you could easily move the rendering to callback functions(`mouse_move`, `mouse_down`, `key_down`).
 For animations, it still has to run as a loop.

-## using GLFW
+## Using GLFW

 The amazing thing about Emscripten is `glfw` works without a change(except there's a potential [bug](https://github.com/emscripten-core/emscripten/issues/8470) in `src/library_glfw.js` setting callback)